 Who Are the Most Successful Product Managers?

-What Are the Differences between Product Manager and Product Owner?
+What Are the Differences between a Product Manager and a Product Owner?

 What Are the Factors that Differentiate Product Managers from Project Managers?

-Product managers are entitled to envision the company product strategy and set the business goals while project managers lead the projects to accomplish these goals.
+Product managers in Agile organizations are entitled to envision the company product strategy and set the business goals while Agile project managers lead the projects to accomplish these goals.

 Depending on the industry, company size, business model, the role of the product manager may differ; however, they usually fall into one of the following types of product management divisions: